Malow/MaloWBotLK/README.md

 # MaloWBotLK
 3.3.5 version of MaloWBot, specifically designed for the 'Wrath of the Multiboxer' private server: https://discord.gg/wwKfnKR

-Currently only supports: Retribution Paladins, Enhancement Shamans, Arms Warriors and Holy Paladins.
+Currently only supports: Retribution Paladins, Enhancement Shamans, Arms Warriors, Holy Paladins, Protection Paladins and Combat Rogues.
+You can find more supported classes over on Devon's fork: https://github.com/ChrisCGalbraith/MaloWBotLK

 If you have just a little coding experience then adding more classes and specs is easy by modifying the files in the /classes/ folder.

 This addon requires Lua-unlocking to work, as it automates rotations and stuff.
 You can find a Lua-unlocker that I've coded in the above Discord Server in the #faq room.